-View the best Powys accommodation in Mid Wales.
-Book pets welcome places to stay and luxury accommodation for short breaks and holidays.
-Mid Wales encompasses the counties of Montgomeryshire and Powys the area borders England to the east and Ceredigion to the west and has an abundance of quality accommodations, tourist attractions, and activities.
+View the best Mid Wales holiday accommodation in Montgomeryshire and Powys, the area borders England to the east and Ceredigion to the west and has an abundance of quality accommodations, tourist attractions, and activities.
 Mid Wales short breaks can be enjoyed in any number of superb locations in Mid Wales and Powys.

 With plenty of quality Powys accommodation on offer for both outdoor and adventure enthusiasts and more leisurely holidaymakers, Mid Wales and Powys is well worth considering for your next Welsh break.
 There are castles to explore, stately homes and gardens waiting to be discovered and charming market towns to potter around.
 If that sounds a little too relaxed for your liking, Mid Wales can also offer a whole range of thrill a minute adventure activity.